Tara Leslie, BSP, BCOP, MEd, PharmD, FCAPhO

 PHARM 533 - Advanced Pharmacotherapy - Part 2

 Explores selected pharmacotherapy topics and provides an opportunity for students to integrate knowledge and skills.
 Topics will be explored using the primary literature to critically evaluate emerging controversies and therapeutic dilemmas and addresses advanced skills and knowledge required for monitoring outcomes of drug therapy including interpreting drug levels and adjusting therapy.
 This distance learning course is offered at an increased rate of fee assessment; refer to the Tuition and Fees page in the University Regulations sections of the Calendar.
 (Restricted to PharmD students or with Faculty consent.)
-Prerequisites: PHARM 521 or consent of the Faculty.
+Prerequisites or corequisites: PHARM 521 and 522, or consent of the Faculty.

 Browse more courses taught by Tara Leslie